ArtArtArtArt/KMSVault/1EvergreenNotes/market simulation strategy.md

 	 - I do not want to simulate every single person - I will simulate entire communities and based on their parameters I will calculate the output.
 Community is a group of people sharing the same culture (set of memes)

  - What to do with birth and death?
 Where exactly to add or substract?
+	 - Add/Subtract from communities AND organizations

  - What if some organizations are composed of several communities?
+	 - maybe I need a new entity - organization - which will be handled differently and will influence all communities according to how many of their representatives are inside the organization

  - But people may transition from one community to another.
 They might adapt part of foreign memes and become something transitional
+	 - A community might have a parameter of what deviations it has - and how many of them there are - and create a separate community only when a deviation is strong enough

+**expand on what are these concepts comprise of **

 ---